+Suggested Remedy for IEEE 802.21d Lb7b comments #79, #81, #82, #100

+Antonio de la Oliva (UC3M)

 MIH user of a GMCS

 Required components in an MIH User of a GMCS in a PoS relevant to group manipulation and group commands are listed as follows:

 A GKB Generator.
-This component is constructed from CreateCompleteSubtreeFragments, KeyDerivation and MasterGroupKeyWrapping.
+This component is constructed from CreateCompleteSubtreeFragments (see 9.4.2.3), KeyDerivation (see 9.5) and MasterGroupKeyWrapping (9.4.2.1).

 A Group Management Information Base (of type GROUP_MANAGEMENT_BASE as defined in Table F.25).
 This information base contains the MIHF_IDs and device keys of all nodes in the network.

 A Command Center Information Base (of type COMMAND_CENTER_BASE as defined in Table F.25).
-This information base contains the list of nodes that can be managed by groups together with the information regarding certificates to be used by the Control center.
+This information base contains the list of nodes that can be managed by groups.

 A Group Information Base (of type GROUP_INFO_BASE as defined in Table F.25).
 This information base stores the information about a group.
 It contains the MIHF Group ID, the different group members, the MGK used and the status of the group.

-Figure 24The MIH User generates MIH_Net_Group_Manipulate.request described in as follows:
+A Flow diagram of the generation process of the GKB parameters is given in Figure 24.
+The MIH User generates MIH_Net_Group_Manipulate.request described in 7.4.3.2 as follows:

 Define a group to manipulate: